amzn/oss-dashboard/README.md

 This lists the organizations that you wish to include in your dashboard.
 Currently only organization accounts are supported, not user accounts.

-### private-access

-If your access token is configured so it can see the private side of an organization, adding to this list will enable those features.

 ### data-directory

 This is where the scripts will store the database and checked out code.

-### report-path

-This is a list containing places to look for custom Reporters.

 ### reports